Is Heaven the Reward of the Saved?

 The following are just some of the rewards for righteousness:

-This list contains only a few of the enormous rewards that God has promised to the saints.
+This list contains only a few of the enormous rewards which God has promised to the saints.
 The magnitude of the rewards for those who obtain salvation is so far beyond our imagination and dreams that it defies human comprehension.

 THE BOOK OF LIFE